 The loss of 1,136 lives when Rana Plaza crumbled on 24 April 2013 sent shockwaves around the world.
 Coming only months after the lethal flame at Tazreen Fashions in which 112 lost everyone understood the Bangladesh Ready Made Garment (RMG) area had achieved an essential crossroads.
 Business couldn’t proceed not surprisingly.
 Major changes identifying with security, evaluation and consistence must be made whether the lives of more than four million laborers were to be defended and the certainty of worldwide purchasers held.

-Following the breakdown of the Rana Plaza it was chosen that 3,508 export based RMG manufacturing plants ought to experience elementary, fire and electrical safety reviews.
+Following the breakdown of the Rana Plaza it was chosen that 3,508 export based RMG manufacturing plants and RMG traders ought to experience elementary, fire and electrical safety reviews.